ToyotaInfoTech/RAMN/docs/userguide/ramn_introduction.rst

 To follow this guide entirely, you will need to install the following tools:

 - A terminal emulator program such as `TeraTerm <https://teratermproject.github.io/index-en.html>`_ or `Putty <https://www.putty.org/>`_.
 We recommend that you `download and install TeraTerm <https://github.com/TeraTermProject/teraterm/releases>`_.
 This will allow you to send serial commands to ECU A directly over USB.
 - A Python environment for Windows, which can be `downloaded here <https://www.python.org/downloads/windows/>`_.
 Make sure that you check "Add Python to environment variables" (or PATH).
 This will allow you to execute RAMN's python scripts directly on Windows.
+If you plan to use CARLA, make sure you use a supported version (see :ref:`install_carla`).
 - `STM32CubeProgrammer <https://www.st.com/en/development-tools/stm32cubeprog.html>`_ and `STM32CubeIDE <https://www.st.com/en/development-tools/stm32cubeide.html>`_, only if you want to modify the source code and/or reflash the ECUs.
 - A Linux virtual machine (or native).
 This will allow you to use open source tools such as can-utils to interact with RAMN's CAN bus, and to execute RAMN's scripts.
 Follow the guide below for that purpose.